 A grade average of at least B in all courses attempted in the student's graduate program is required for graduation.
-At least 75 per cent of the total program must be passed with a grade of at least a B. Any grade below C is considered a failure in meeting the course requirements for a graduate degree.
+At least 75 percent of the total program must be passed with a grade of at least a B. Any grade below C is considered a failure in meeting the course requirements for a graduate degree.

 The normal load will be ten hours per quarter.
-Course loads in excess of ten hours must be approved by the Division Chairman.
+Course loads in excess of ten hours must be approved by the Dean, School of Business.
+A maximum of 10 quarter hours of credit obtained in another institution may be transferred to AUM.
+The credit must be approved after the completion of a minimum of 15 quarter hours at AUM.
+All requirements for the MBA degree must be completed within five calendar years from the date the student begins graduate study.
 Students are expected to make appropriate arrangements with their employers to meet classes on time, avoid absences due to out-of-town travel, and provide sufficient time to do library work, as required.
-Exceptions to requirements may be made only with the approval of the Division Chairman.
+Exceptions to requirements may be made only with the approval of the Dean, School of Business.

-The student must pass a comprehensive examination prior to the completion of his last course work.
+The student must pass a comprehensive examination prior to the completion of his last course work if his overall graduate grade point average is below 2.5/3.0.
 If the student fails the examination, he may retake it after six weeks have elapsed from the date of the first examination.
 The Comprehensive Examination may be taken no more than three times.

-It is the responsibility of the student to notify the Division of Business of his expected graduation date one quarter prior to graduation.
+It is the responsibility of the student to notify the School of Business of his expected graduation date one quarter prior to graduation.
 At this time the student will pay his \$10 graduation fee and fill out the diploma applications.
 Arrangements for the master's comprehensive examination will be made at the beginning of the quarter in which the student expects to graduate.